Stillah/seasons-by-power-consumption/README.md

 Observations:
 1. Wind generation is almost constant throughout 1 season
-2. Wind generation differes significantly from season to season
+2. Wind generation differs significantly from season to season
 3. Solar electricity is generated between 4 am and 6 pm and is very different for each season

 ## Potential solutions